derek-miller/homebridge-unifi-smartpower/README.md

 ### Optional Configuration

-#### Disable Control Switch
+#### Control Switch

-Considering how easy it is to accidentally command an outlet/switch from HomeKit you can optionally add a switch to disable control.
-When on, commands to control an outlet/switch will be ignored:
+Considering how easy it is to accidentally command an outlet/switch from HomeKit you can optionally add a switch to enable/disable control.
+When disabled, commands to control an outlet/switch will be ignored:

 ```
 {
   "platforms": [
     {
       // ... required config, see above
-      "disableSwitch": {
+      "controlSwitch": {
-        "create": <true/false>, // Defaults to false
+        "create": <true/false>, // Defaults to false.
-        "name": "<name>" // Defaults to "Disable Control"
+        "name": "<name>" // Defaults to "UniFi Control Enabled".
-        "timeout": <number> // Timeout (in seconds) before the disable switch reverts to ON.
+        "timeout": <number> // Timeout (in seconds) before the control switch reverts.
 Defaults to 60s.
 0 disables the timeout.
       }
     }
   ]